koriol/koriol.github.io/on_and_off.md

 Step 4: The "Kill Switch" (Offboarding Procedure) Simulate a termination by moving the Jira ticket to "Closed" and immediately "Disabling" the account in Entra ID.

-Thought Process: Timing is the most critical factor in offboarding.
+> Timing is the most critical factor in offboarding.
 Disabling an account is preferred over immediate deletion because it preserves the user's data for legal or forensic review while instantly revoking their ability to sign in.
 This is a key component of an Incident Response (IR) and Account Management strategy.

 Success Criteria: The account status in Entra ID changes from "Enabled: Yes" to "Enabled: No," and all active sessions are revoked.